Anikhet/beta-repo/index.md

 ## Namaskar!
 Welcome to my GitHub Page!
-I am a 3rd year ECE student from Mumbai.I am an aspiring coder.I am learning to become a data scienctist.I have specialised in **R** and **Python**.
+Born and brought up in Navi Mumbai,currently pursuing my undergrad in ECE , I specialise in **R** and **Python** .I am an aspiring 'coder'.I am learning to become a data scienctist.

-### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for

 ```markdown
 Syntax highlighted code block